-A three-dimensional thermo-mechanical finite element model (FEM) is developed to study the feasibility of hybrid friction diffusion bond bonding HFDB technique for welding tube-tubesheet joints.
-The FEM was developed and solved using Abaqus/explicit.
-Considering the process thermo-mechanical nature, temperature dependent material properties and Johnson-cook model were adopted.
-Two tube-tubesheet configuration were considered in the numerical study; flush and projected.
-For validation purposes, HFDB of tube-tubesheet was experimentally performed for 19 mm (¾ in) ASTM 179 cold-drawn carbon steel tube into ASTM A516 Grade tubesheet considering flush tube.
-The tool/workpiece temperature was measured using infrared camera, and produced joints were sectioned and examined under optical microscope.
-Good agreement between estimated temperatures and deformation with experimental results were found.
-According to FE results, spring back of tube was found to negatively affect the joint integrity.
-Also, contact stresses during processing phase were found less in the projected tube as compared to the flush one.
+A three-dimensional thermo-mechanical finite element model (FEM) was developed and solved to study the feasibility of hybrid friction diffusion bonding (HFDB) technique for welding tube–tubesheet joints using Abaqus/explicit enviroment.
+Considering the process thermo-mechanical nature, temperature-dependent material properties and Johnson–Cook model were adopted.
+Two tube configurations were considered in the numerical study; zero projection (flush) and 3 mm projection (extended).
+For validation purposes, HFDB of tube–tubesheet was experimentally performed on a 19 mm (¾ in.)
+ASTM 179 cold-drawn carbon steel tube into ASTM A516-70 tubesheet, considering a flush tube configuration.
+The tool–workpiece temperature was measured using infrared camera, and produced joints were sectioned and examined under optical microscope.
+A good agreement was found between numericaly estimated temperatures and material deformation with experimentaly measured ones.
+According to the estimated results, spring back of tube was found to negatively affect the joint integrity.
+Also, contact stresses during processing phase were found less in the projected tube (extended) as compared to the flush one.